Welcome to Hāpara Highlights Follow

 Introduction to Highlights

-Hāpara Highlights gives you visibility into what students are doing in the Google Chrome Browser, so you can provide necessary learning supports.
+Hāpara Highlights gives you visibility into what students are doing in the Google Chrome browser so you can provide necessary learning supports.

-Browser Tabs is the default view when you select Highlights.
-This view is helpful for seeing everything a student has going on in their browser.
-It shows individual tiles for each student in your class.
-Each tile shows a list of the tabs the student has open on their device.
-The bolded item is the tab they are actively looking at.
+It shows individual Student Tiles for each student in your class.
+Each Student Tile shows a list of the tabs the student has open on their device.

 Getting started with Highlights

-Before you can use Highlights, your school System Administrator or assigned Coordinating Teacher must have already deployed the new Highlights extension to the students in your school.
+Before you can use Highlights, your school Hāpara administrator has to deploy the new Highlights extension to the students in your school.

-Key features
+Key features of Highlights

 Highlights updates automatically to show you students’ browsing in near-real time.
 How quickly Highlights updates will depend on your network bandwidth and how Highlights has been set up by your network administrator. |